Nietzsche's Letters | 1888This page in German© The Nietzsche Channel

 Professor Dr. Nietzsche.

 1. See above letter to E. W. Fritzsch.
 On May 7, 1888, Nietzsche advised C. G. Naumann to send copies of his writings to Knortz in New York.
-Two works by Knortz are in Nietzsche's library, ostensibly sent by Knortz: Amerikanische Gedichte der Neuzeit.
+Two works by Knortz are in Nietzsche's library, presumably sent by Knortz: Amerikanische Gedichte der Neuzeit.
 Frei ins Deutsche übertragen von Karl Knortz.
 Leipzig: Wartig (Hoppe), 1883; Walt Whitman.
 Vortrag gehalten im Deutschen Gesellig-Wissenschaftlichen Verein von New York am 24.
 März 1886.
 New York: Hermann Bartsch, 1886.

 2. In April-May 1888 (April 10, 17, 24, May 1, 5), Brandes held five lectures on Nietzsche.
 The lectures were reported with notices (presumably by Brandes) in the Danish newspaper Dagbladet Politiken, which also published a biographical article on Nietzsche (again, presumably by Brandes) on April 20.